tusharsadhwani/blog/src/pages/post/ast.md

 ### What's a `ctx`?

-Ideally, I want you to leave from this article understanding every single aspect of Python's ASTs.
+Ideally, I want you to leave this article understanding every single aspect of Python's ASTs.
 And if you're one of the few super observant readers, you might have noticed that we glanced over a very small thing in the AST examples shown.
 You can see it in this code snippet:

 ```python
 Compare(